lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 You can access the dedicated client account page by appending the `id` to `/client-account` e.g. `https://dashboard.lune.co/settings/client-accounts/K4enjo9g08vx3MpjnbpPrEZ57XJkDVdb`.

-### Fetching project bundles and bundle portfolios
+### Fetching Project bundles and Bundle portfolios

-By [fetching project bundles](/resources/projects/list-bundles) and [bundles portfolios](/resources/bundle-portfolios/list-all-bundle-portfolios) and storing the id of one or more of those bundles, you can present your clients with a choice of CO₂ offsetting options.
+By [fetching Project bundles](/resources/projects/list-bundles) and [Bundle portfolios](/resources/bundle-portfolios/list-all-bundle-portfolios) and storing the id of one or more of those bundles, you can present your clients with a choice of CO₂ offsetting options.

 Equally, you may choose to store the id of a single bundle.
 This is the equivalent of overriding the Lune defaults for your client.

 <Tip>

-Lune recommends fetching project bundles and bundle portfolios daily to ensure the presentation of titles, labels, prices, and assets is based on the latest available data.
+Lune recommends fetching Project bundles and Bundle portfolios daily to ensure the presentation of titles, labels, prices, and assets is based on the latest available data.

 </Tip>